Ritchie Home & Informal Hostel

 Full use of kitchen and bathrooms: for longer stays, you’ll be given counter and fridge space for your cooking needs

-We don’t normally plan to cook meals for guests (hostel style) but what we do make you’re welcome to.
+We don’t normally plan to cook meals for guests (hostel style) but you’re welcome to.
 It is always best to ask about ingredients. :) Kurt is a very creative cook, outside of norms. ha ha.

 Parking on the street, we suggest you not leave anything visible in the car.
 We live in an active neighborhood with a variety of good folks, and a drug house.
 So, practice caution but don’t be worried.